JuliaPhysics/Measurements.jl/docs/src/examples.md

 ```@repl
 using Measurements, QuadGK
 a = 6.42 ± 0.03
-quadgk(sin, -a, a)
+quadgk(sin, -a, a)[1]
 ```

+The uncertainty of the result is compatible with zero, within the accuracy of double-precision floating point numbers.
-If instead the two endpoints have, by chance, the same nominal value and uncertainty but are not correlated:
+If instead the two endpoints have, by chance, the same nominal value and uncertainty but are not correlated the uncertainty of the result is non-zero:

 ```@repl
 using Measurements, QuadGK
-quadgk(sin, -6.42 ± 0.03, 6.42 ± 0.03)
+quadgk(sin, -6.42 ± 0.03, 6.42 ± 0.03)[1]
 ```

 ### Numerical and Automatic Differentiation